gogatep/mme-577-ros/README.md

 ## Package Details And Testing

-Explain how to run the automated tests for this system
+The three packages are explained in further details and test for functionality of each package is shown below.

-### ROS package: my_topics
+### ROS package: my topics

-A topic is published by a script to a node and that topic is subscribed to by a script.
-There are three topics in this
+A topic is published by topics_publisher and that topic is subscribed to by topics_subscriber.
+Similarly a sepcific message is published by message_publisher and subscribed by message_subscriber.
+And doubler both subscribes to topic_publisher and publishes the doubled int from topic_publisher to a seperate node.

 #### Getting started